ApollosSevere/IssueTracker/README.md

 1. The Tech Stack I decide to use was: `React` | `Redux` | `Sequelize` | `Express/Node`
 2. For global state management I chose to use Redux
-3. I structured the application to resemble a social media blog post site, where users see other peoples post as well as write and edit their own (editing and deleting a post is reserved only for the user who authored it)
-4. Deploy application on Heroku
+3. Deploy application on Heroku
    - I have made the application available on the internet incase if the person reviewing this Candidate Assignment has trouble configuring the application on their local machine